STMA Legislative Action

 In FY2020, STMA joined the Lake Conference.
 While we are similar to districts in the Lake Conference in academics, arts, activities, and athletics, in funding we are very different.

-Yes, folks, the Hopkins School District receives $4,592 more per pupil than STMA!
-That’s a difference of over $29 million per year!
+Yes, folks, the Hopkins School District receives $4,710 more per pupil than STMA!
+That’s a difference of over $31 million per year!

 Our state's current policy for funding public education is grossly inequitable, irrational, and inexplicable.

-- Our students receive $9,078 per pupil in general education state aid while students from Burnsville receive $14,358 and students in Richfield receive $13,945.
+- Our students receive $9,362 per pupil in general education state aid while students from Burnsville receive $14,549 and students in Richfield receive $13,963.
 This means fewer opportunities for our students --- less art, less music, fewer advanced classes, fewer world languages, etc.

 - The State of MN does not fully fund special education despite a plethora of mandates.
 For example, in FY2020 STMA diverted $4.5 million or $677 per pupil of funding meant for regular education classroom instruction to cover mandated but unreimbursed special education programming.
 The $4.5 million that STMA must divert from its general fund to pay for special education mandates substantially limits opportunities for all STMA students.
 To learn more click here.

 - 87.0% of STMA general revenue is from state aid.
 However, data shows that the basic state aid formula has eroded significantly since 1991 as funding has not kept up with inflation.
-STMA would receive $1,185 per pupil if inflation were factored in.
+STMA would receive $1,593 per pupil if inflation were factored in.
 To learn more click here.
 Watch this video to learn more about school funding at STMA.